#248) Jezebel (1938)

 Wow, That’s Dated: It’s the antebellum period and the film is a precursor to “Gone with the Wind”.
 As you can imagine, we’re in trouble right from the start.

-Take a Shot: Aunt Belle references the famous biblical figure just once to prove a point to Julie.
+Title Track: Aunt Belle references the famous biblical figure just once to prove a point to Julie.

 Seriously, Oscars?: “Jezebel” was nominated for five Oscars, including Best Picture.
 The big winner that year was another film based on a play; “You Can’t Take It With You”, but Bette Davis managed to take home her second Best Actress Oscar for “Jezebel”.
 Fay Bainter won Best Supporting Actress for this film, no doubt aided by her Oscar-nominated lead work in that year’s “White Banners”.
 Bainter was the first performer in Oscar history to be nominated for both lead and supporting in the same year.
 Despite much of the “Jezebel” team (including Davis) singling out William Wyler for its success, Wyler missed out on a Best Director nod.